About This Listing

 About the Host, John And Aileen

-We are both very happy here, and we've made many friends both locally and farther afield.
+We like to meet people, we are both very happy here, and we've made many friends both locally and further afield.
 It's great for walking and cycling, and there is a strong community spirit.
 We love visiting quaint Irish towns and villages, people are very friendly and helpful wherever you go.
 It's a pleasant change after many years of urban living.

 We both share an interest in classic cars - I maintain and repair them, and both Aileen and I like driving them.
 There are several active classic and vintage car clubs in the Limerick area.
 There are many meetings and shows, particularly in the summer months.

 We also like to travel, and one of our favourite destinations is Paris.
 We have a passion for staying in places with character, and where the service is friendly and helpful.
 We hope that our passion is reflected in the character of Three Gables, and in the service we provide.
-We sincerely hope that you enjoy your stay with us.
+We sincerely hope that you choose to stay with us.

 John and Aileen.